The Beta Prototype

 Sensor Assembly with PCB

-The rationale for two Betas: Firstly, it will be useful to have one instrument for continued testing while a second can make the rounds among several pedal steel players for real world testing and "user feedback."
+The rationale for two Betas: Eventually, it will be useful to have one instrument for continued testing while a second can make the rounds among several pedal steel players for real world testing and "user feedback."

-As for the second instrument?
+The second?
 As described in other parts of this website, the pitches coming from the amp or headphones are not the same as the low volume sounds one might hear acoustically from the strings or body.